Unsafe Windscreen Methods Exposed

 In a collision a windscreen installed in this manner could be ejected or dislodged causing the air bag to deploy incorrectly.
 The passenger air bag uses the windscreen to rebound off into the correct position, if not deployed in the correct position this could lead to fatal consequences.

 The main problem is that many technicians using this short cut are wilfully ignorant to the dangers and openly admit to using these techniques, seeing no problem.
-They often believe it it a style, technique or skill they have adopted, a faster is better attitude.
+They often believe it is a style, technique or skill they have developed, a faster is better attitude.

 If you observe a technician installing your windscreen like in the image on the right, (without removing the cowl).
 Then insist on it being removed and reinstalled.
 Australians tend to be a relaxed bunch and often use terms such as “she’ll be right”.
 She may or may not be right, it all depends if you want your safety to be compromised, that’s for you to decide.

 Service 8® Auto Glass is available for free advice regarding safe auto glass replacement.
 We have service locations on The Gold Coast, Tweed Coast and Townsville.